 - Improves the performance expected from automatic targeting

-- Drive relevant and interested traffic to your product, hence improving chances of conversion.
+- Drive relevant and interested traffic to your product, hence improving the chances of conversion.